IPhone 13: Display

-The iPhone 13 features a 6.1 in display with Super Retina XDR OLED technology at a resolution of 2532×1170 pixels and a pixel density of about 460 PPI with a refresh rate of 60 Hz.
-The iPhone 13 Mini features a 5.4 in display with the same technology at a resolution of 2340×1080 pixels and a pixel density of about 476 PPI.
+The iPhone 13 features a 6.1 in display with Super Retina XDR OLED technology at a resolution of 1170×2532 pixels and a pixel density of about 460 PPI with a refresh rate of 60 Hz.
+The iPhone 13 Mini features a 5.4 in display with the same technology at a resolution of 1080×2340 pixels and a pixel density of about 476 PPI.
 Both models have the Super Retina XDR OLED display with improved typical brightness up to 800 nits, and max brightness up to 1200 nits.

 Cameras

-The iPhone 13 and 13 Mini feature the same camera system with three cameras: one front-facing camera (12MP f/2.2) and two back-facing cameras: a wide (12MP f/1.6) and ultra-wide (12MP f/2.4) camera.
-The back-facing cameras both contain larger sensors for more light-gathering with new sensor shift optical image stabilization (OIS) on the main camera.
+The iPhone 13 and 13 Mini feature the same camera system with three cameras: one front-facing camera (12 MP f/2.2) and two back-facing cameras: a wide (12 MP f/1.6) and ultra-wide (12 MP f/2.4) camera.
+The back-facing cameras both contain larger sensors for more light-gathering, with new sensor shift optical image stabilization (OIS) on the main camera.
 The camera module on the back is arranged diagonally instead of vertically to engineer the larger sensors.

 The cameras use Apple's latest computational photography engine, called Smart HDR 4.
 Users can also choose from a range of photographic styles during capture, including rich contrast, vibrant, warm, and cool.
 Apple clarifies this is different from a filter because it works intelligently with the image processing algorithm during capture to apply local adjustments to an image and the effects will be baked into the photos, unlike filters which can be removed after applying.

 The camera app contains a new mode called Cinematic Mode, which allows users to rack focus between subjects and create (simulate) shallow depth of field using software algorithms.
-It is supported on wide and front-facing cameras in 1080p at 30 fps.
+It is supported on wide and front-facing cameras in 1080p@30 fps.

+Charging

+The iPhone 13 and 13 Mini have Lightning fast charging at 20 Watts, and wireless charging via MagSafe at 15 W (iPhone 13) or 12 W (13 Mini), or via the Qi protocol at 7.5 W.